Magkano ang Iyong Dangal?: Release

 Magkano ang Iyong Dangal? was given a "P-13" rating by the Movie and Television Review and Classification Board (MTRCB), and was released on December 25, 1988, as part of the 14th Metro Manila Film Festival (MMFF).

+Reception

 Box office

 On its opening day, Magkano ang Iyong Dangal? grossed ₱1.9 million, the third highest among MMFF films.
 By January, the film would retain its standing as the third highest-grossing film among the six entries of the 14th MMFF, after Agila ng Maynila and Pik Pak Boom.

 Critical response

 Lav Diaz, writing for the Manila Standard, praised the "explosive" drama of the film, which he likened to Fatal Attraction.
 Meg Mendoza, also of the Manila Standard, gave a negative review of the film, faulting Zsa Zsa Padilla and Jestoni Alarcon's performances as "contrived" and "boring" respectively, and expressing disappointment overall due to her high expectations for the talents involved such as director Laurice Guillen.

 Christopher de Leon's performance received critical acclaim.
 Diaz gave high praise to de Leon's acting, stating that "it almost reaches the point that whenever people watch a film [de Leon] is featured in, he is now the one being watched instead of the film."
 Though Mendoza disparaged the film, she praised de Leon's "inspired" performance.
 Letty Jimenez of the Philippine Daily Inquirer also gave praise to de Leon's acting, stating that "[f]or purely artistic merit, de Leon deserved [the MMFF Best Actor award]."
 Actress Armida Siguion-Reyna expressed the sentiment that both de Leon and Mark Gil, the latter from Itanong Mo sa Buwan, were more deserving of the MMFF Best Actor award than the actual winner Baldo Marro from Patrolman.